agrsachin81/MoneyTransferSpark/README.md

 On maven installs creates a jar named "MoneyTransferSpark-<version>-jar-with-dependencies.jar", which can run as a standalone jar.

+Account CRUD
    To create Account POST /account   {"name":John Doe,mobileNumber: "89898080"}
     TODO: check duplicate name and mobileNumber

    To get latest account status   GET  /account/accountId

    To fetch all the accounts   GET /account
     (TODO: Limit number of results)

    To edit an account use PUT /account/accountId  (WIP)

-to delete an account use DELETE /account/accountId
+   To delete an account use DELETE /account/accountId

+Transfer FUNDS
    To Transfer funds  use POST /account/accountId/transact

    To get transactions of an account  GET  /account/accountId/transact
      TODO: Limit number of results

    To get status of a transaction  GET  /account/accountId/transact/transctionid